-With respect to the launch, see also Section 2.4, a mission fitting in a Vega launch configuration should be the baseline.
+With respect to the launcher selection, the Payload Allocation Policy for European Institutional missions launched on Ariane 6 or Vega shall be followed, see Section 2.4 for further detail.
 Any alternative option, e.g. a launch opportunity fully committed through a collaborative partnership, shall not impact the overall budget.
 In case of in-kind contributions of the launch service, parts of the space segment such as the instrument or platform or sub-sets of either, the Level 2 processor, or other elements of the ground segment, the industrial development costs can be increased according to these in-kind contributions minus some adaptation costs that occur on the side of ESA to integrate them.